tayloraswift/swift-png/examples/README.md

 <img src="indexing/example-indexed.png" alt="output png" width=300/>

-> example image, colorized as an indexed png.
+> the example image, colorized as an indexed png.

 To read back the index values from the indexed image, we can use a custom **deindexing function**.